kafkalainen/doom_nukem/README.md

 	`./doom-nukem map_files/test.DN2`

 ## Design Reasonings
-- We decided to pursue a track of creating Duke Nukem-like engine.
-- Player field of vision was first calculated as radians, and are then translated to pixels using how much they use screen space.
-- Eventually we switched from Build engine to complete 3D engine using matrices and meshes, but the whole engine is running reverse, which causes objects have no depth.
+We decided to pursue a track of creating Duke Nukem-like engine, and to expand the one that I have in project `wolf3d`.
+Eventually we switched from Build engine to complete 3D engine using matrices and meshes.
+The whole engine is running reverse, which causes objects to have no depth.
+Render list is handled in 2d.
+Possible visible sectors are added to a sector buffer, and that is passed to the renderer.

 ## Biggest blocks throughout project
 - Making linked list to cycle list due to traversing walls in a sector.